 - 1. Children- like all other human beings- are created in the image of God, and therefore ought to be respected. - 2.
 All types of child abuse are a violation of the child's rights. - 3.
-All children have equal rights to protection from neglect, maltreatment, exploitation, and discrimination. - 4.
+All children have equal rights to protection from neglect, maltreatment, exploitation, and discrimination and any other forms of child abuse outlined. - 4.
 The conditions of all children shall be improved through the promotion of their rights as stated in the United Nations Convention on the Child's Rights which includes the right to be free from maltreatment and exploitation. - 5.
-Child abuse is unacceptable, unjustified and is to be refused. - 6.
+Child abuse is unacceptable and unjustified in any context. - 6.
 We commit to work jointly with other organizations for the sake of protecting children. - 7.
-When working with partners, they also have the responsibility to be committed to and meet the minimum standards of child protection in their projects and programs.
+When working with partners, they also have the responsibility to be committed to and meet the minimum standards of child protection in their projects and programs, as required by CRC and PCL.